 Different types of nurses are required to obtain certificates in order to practice in a hospital.
 In the case of a labor and delivery registered nurse, it’s particularly important that they receive the proper training in order to perform their lifesaving procedures.

-You’ll need to obtain-and regularly renew-the following certifications in order to work as this type of specialty nurse:
+As an LD RN, you’ll need to obtain-and regularly renew-the following certifications in order to work:

 - Advanced Cardiac Life Support Certification – The ACLS is essentially a more in-depth version of the BLS.
 This course teaches higher-quality CPR, chest compressions, and detection of cardiac arrest.
 These skills are vital in labor and delivery, due to the frequent heart complications that pregnancy can cause.